NsfwSpy/NsfwSpy.NET/README.md

 # Notes
 Using NsfwSpy?
 Let us know!
 We're keen to hear how the technology is being used and improving the safety of applications.

-Looking for a JavaScript version of NsfwSpy?
-We have you covered - [NsfwSpy.js](https://github.com/d00ML0rDz/NsfwSpy.js) 😎

 Got a feature request or found something not quite right?
 Report it [here](https://github.com/d00ML0rDz/NsfwSpy/issues) on GitHub and we'll try to help as best as possible.